FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 ]

-external-source: nomad confirms it: Nomad scheduled the pot, Consul registered the service, and the whole thing is queryable via the API.
-For DNS-based discovery, Consul listens on port 8600, but you’ll need to configure PF to allow UDP on loopback or set up dnsmasq forwarding.
+external-source: nomad shows that Consul registered the service through Nomad.
+The pot was scheduled, the service appeared in Consul, and the record was available through the API.
+For DNS-based discovery, Consul listens on port 8600, but you’ll still need PF rules for UDP on loopback or some form of dnsmasq forwarding.
 The API path works immediately.

 And the pot serves its content: